csz-academy/csz.academy/content/2022/10/26/crypto-1-history-and-basics/index.md

 > The latin alphabet can be represented by the integer modulo $\mod{26}$
 > Any number within our modulo ring must be smaller than the modulo value given$^1$.
 E.g., $50 \mod{26} = 24$, because $50 - 26 = 24$.

-$^1$ <sub>Side note: a modulo _can_ still have negative numbers and that might be relevant later on.
-But in this example, assume a modulo that doesn't have them.</sub>
+$^1$ <font size="2">Side note: a modulo _can_ still have negative numbers and that might be relevant later on.
+But in this example, assume a modulo that doesn't have them.</font>

 Basically, imagine a modulo ring like a clock: once you've passed hour number 23 (or 11 in am/pm clocks), you go back to 0 (or 12).
 The latin alphabet has 26 letters, no more, no less.
 And therefore, if you need to go before $\textsf{A}$, you go back to $\textsf{Z}$ and continue your journey from there (and the other way around if you need to go beyond $\textsf{Z}$).
 So our $\textsf{-2}$ becomes...?
 You guessed it, $\textsf{Y}$.
 With this little trick, we can reconstruct the original plain text: $\textsf{CRYPTOGRAPHY}$.